ozapp/ethsec/README.md

 # solc
-A docker image template for Solidity with Smart Contract Toolkit like Truffle, OpenZeppelin and ganache-cli.
+A Docker container preconfigured with Trail of Bits and OpenZeppelin tools.

 ## Quick start